cs1302uga/cs1302-tutorials/javafx/javafx.md

    object.
 It turns out that [`EventHandler<T>`](https://openjfx.io/javadoc/17/javafx.base/javafx/event/EventHandler.html) is an interface.
 This gives us many options.
 It also turns out that this interface is a functional interface, which means that we can use a lambda expression.
-We point out that `EventHandler<T>` is an interface before to remind you that you can always implement the interface the interface in the usual way instead of using a lambda expression.
+We point out that `EventHandler<T>` is an interface before to remind you that you can always implement the interface in the usual way instead of using a lambda expression.
 Let's create a handler that prints a message to standard output whenever the user clicks on the button.